vinithkumar/percentile/README.md

 testAllStudentsRank() method is used for test all the students percentile rank.<br>
 testSingleStudentRank() method is used for test single student percentile rank.<br><br>

-To run phpunit, Run command     vendor/bin/phpunit tests/TestCase/Controller Students     from project directory.
+To run phpunit, Run command    <b>vendor/bin/phpunit tests/TestCase/Controller Students</b>     from project directory.